Join Us First-Year Students

 Admissions Interview Signup Opens

 The Admissions Interview portal will open for students who have submitted their Honors College application.
 Interview spaces are limited and assigned on a first-come, first-served basis.
-All interviews must be scheduled and completed between November 1 and December 17.Schedule an Interview
+All interviews must be scheduled and completed between November 10 and January 16.Schedule an Interview

 Final Application Submission Deadline